-This bill aims to amend the New Hampshire child care scholarship program by increasing eligibility for families whose gross monthly income is less than or equal to 95 percent of the state median income, contingent upon available funding.
-To support this expansion, the bill reallocates certain tax revenues, specifically from tobacco products, liquor sales, and video lottery terminals, directing a portion of these funds to the Department of Health and Human Services for administering and expanding the scholarship program.
+This bill amends the eligibility criteria for the New Hampshire child care scholarship program by allowing families with a gross monthly income of less than or equal to 95 percent of the state median income (SMI) to qualify for assistance, contingent upon available funding.
+The current eligibility threshold is set at 85 percent of the SMI.
+To support this increase in eligibility, the bill reallocates 2 percent of revenues from various sources, including tobacco taxes, liquor sales, beer taxes, and video lottery terminal revenues, to the Department of Health and Human Services for administering and expanding the child care scholarship program.

 SB645 text: 167:83, 78:24, 176:16, 178:26, 287-J:6